Dylan Schlichting

 Research

-I am a third year Ph.D. student that uses numerical simulations to study small-scale mixing processes in an ocean model of the Texas-Louisiana (TXLA) continental shelf in the northern Gulf of Mexico.
-My research focuses on understanding numerically-induced mixing in the TXLA model, which is a type of numerical error generated by the discretization of seawater transport (i.e, advection).
-This work is important because numerical mixing is often as large as the physical mixing resolved by the model in simulations of estuarine and coastal flows due to energetic fronts, which can cause the model to drift away from reality if left unchecked.
-I also have an undergraduate research background in coastal engineering and am interested in estuarine physics as well.
+I am a Ph.D. candidate that uses numerical modeling to study small-scale mixing processes over the Texas-Louisiana (TXLA) continental shelf in the northern Gulf of Mexico.
+My dissertation focuses on characterizing numerical mixing in realistic and idealized simulations of the TXLA shelf.
+Numerical mixing is a type of error that arises in ocean circulation models due to the discretization of seawater transport.
+This work is important because numerical mixing is often similar in magnitude to the resolved turbulent mixing in estuarine and coastal models, which can cause them to drift away from reality if left unchecked.
+This is because estuaries and the coastal ocean contain energetic fronts and sharp property gradients that are difficult for models to resolve.
+I am also interested in understanding how small-scale (submesoscale) ocean processes affect the larger-scale structure of the coastal ocean.

 Selected Publications